uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-A very interesting insight that I can offer is that in the generated TiKZ code, GPT-4 provided documentation, sectioning and labeling the graphical objects used to generate the head, body, tail, the eye and the horn.
+An interesting insight that I can offer is that in the generated TiKZ code, GPT-4 provided documentation, sectioning and labeling the graphical objects used to generate the head, body, tail, the eye and the horn.

 <br>